 California Pizza

-California Pizza is a type of light, thin-crust pizza with fresh local ingredients as toppings – artichoke, goat cheese, chicken, and avocado.
-Instead of tomato sauce, sometimes peanut sauce can be used.
-This type of pizza became very popular on the West Coast throughout the 1980s and even today is a Californian signature dish.
+California Pizza is a light, thin-crust pizza with fresh local ingredients as toppings: artichoke, goat cheese, chicken, and avocado.
+Sometimes, peanut sauce is used instead of tomato sauce.
+This type of pizza became very popular on the West Coast throughout the 1980s and is still a Californian signature dish.

 Where to try it: